Top of page

 Having CAR-T cell therapy

 CAR-T cell therapy can be an effective treatment option for some people.
 However, it is a very intensive type of treatment that can have serious, and occasionally life-threatening, side effects.
 You have to be fit enough to tolerate the treatment.
+Your doctor will discuss this with you, as well as any alternative treatments options.

-If your doctor thinks you might benefit from CAR-T cell therapy, they refer you to a national panel of clinical experts.
-You will have tests to make sure you are well enough to have the treatment.
-These include blood tests to find out how well your liver and kidneys are working and to check if you have any viruses that might flare up during the treatment.
-You might have scans and other tests to check how well your heart and lungs are working.
+You will have blood tests to find out how well your liver and kidneys are working and to check if you have any viruses that might flare up during the treatment.
+You might also have scans and other tests to check how well your heart and lungs are working.
 You might need a further biopsy.

 Anne Hook from Lymphoma Action talks to Fiona, who had CAR-T cell therapy for DLBCL in 2019, about the selection process